 An overdraft you have agreed in advance with your bank.
-With a planned overdraft your bank will agree to an amount you can borrow - this is your overdraft limit.
+With an arranged overdraft your bank will agree to an amount you can borrow - this is your arranged overdraft limit.

-The fee you will be charged at the end of each day you use your planned overdraft
+The fee you will be charged at the end of each day you use your arranged overdraft.

 A credit card allows you to borrow money – up to a preset limit and at a variable APR.

 Unlike a loan, you don’t usually borrow the money as a lump sum, but bit by bit as you use it to buy things.

 Credit cards require you to pay back a minimum amount, or the full balance if it's below the minimum amount.

 However at any time you can pay off the full amount, or you can arrange to pay a fixed amount every month that suits you.
 Remember the quicker you pay your credit card balance back, the less interest you will be charged.

 If you keep building up the amount of money you owe on a credit card, but are only paying the minimum amount each month it will take you longer and longer, and cost you more and more in interest.

 Always pay off as much of a credit card as you can.

 Store cards are similar to credit cards but they are issued by stores for use solely in their shops.
 They attract customers by offering special deals, but they tend to charge very high interest rates.